Meetings are held 3rd Sunday of the month at 11 am

 Albury coffee catch ups are held on the Tuesday before the 3rd Sunday of each month

-At the Albury RSL Sub Branch 527 Wilson St. Albury 10.30 am to 12.00 pm
+Albury RSL Sub Branch 527 Wilson St. Albury 10.30 am to 12.00 pm

-WODONGA at the Bean Station Elgin Boulevarde 10.00 am to 11.30 am
+WODONGA run by Open Arms at the Wodonga RSL club 10.00 am to 11.30 am

 For more information contact Brett on 0401032063.